VR51/host-flash/README.md

 # New Features
 - Rebuilt from the ground up
+- Better hosts file management
 - Improved performance
-- Returned to text mode only.
-Dialog and other terminal GUIs were overkill for this app
+- Returned to text mode only terminal GUI.
+Dialog, whiptale and other terminal GUIs were overkill for this app
 - New menu system
 - Custom settings are now stored in $HOME/.hf* files (.hfrc, .hfwlrc, .hfwlwrc and .hfblrc)
+- Update local custom whitelist or blacklist through the GUI
+- Update hosts file with local custom rules without rebuilding the whole list
 - Various tweaks and fixes
 - More to come...